 The Shoebill Stork is a large long-legged bird with an oversized shoe shaped beak from which it derives its name.
-The Shoebill Stork has dinosaur-like looks and is also often referred to as a whale-headed Shoebill stork dietstork.
+The Shoebill Stork has dinosaur-like looks and is also often referred to as a whale-headed stork.
 This rare bird is native to Africa and can be found in Botswana, Uganda, Sudan, Congo, Zambia, Kenya and Tanzania.
 An adult Shoebill Stork has gray feathers, yellow eyes and a white belly while their chicks have bluish -grey feathers with a light colored beak.
 They prefer living in swampy marshes and other water sources like lakes or rivers.

 The Shoebill Stork was at first considered to belong to the stork family but Researchers later discovered something different.
 They found that the bird actually belongs to the pelecaniformes and Balaenicipitidae family.
 Pelicans and herons also belong to this group and thus have a similar genetic composition.
 Here are other interesting facts about the Shoebill Stork that you might not know: –